kof-coder/cs4412-project/README.md

 The raw data.

 ### data/processed
-The cleaned data and the clustered data used in the mining process.
+The clean data and clustered data used in the mining process.

 ### notebooks
 The Jupyter notebook used in the implementation.